American Toms wins the 2011 Payne Stewart Award

-ATLANTA Former PGA Championship winner David Toms, whose charitable foundation helped raise more than $1.5 million (953,471 pounds) for the relief effort after Hurricane Katrina, was awarded the Payne Stewart Award on Tuesday.
+ATLANTA Former PGA Championship winner David Toms, whose charitable foundation helped raise more than $1.5 million for the relief effort after Hurricane Katrina, was awarded the Payne Stewart Award on Tuesday.

 The honour is given annually to a player sharing Stewart's respect for the traditions of the game and his commitment to uphold golf's heritage of charitable support.